-1) Identify as professional social workers and conduct themselves accordingly.

-- Deliver effective and culturally competent social work services and promote policy practice that advances the social/economic wellbeing of individuals, families, groups, organizations, and communities. - 3) Apply social work ethics and values to guide professional practice. - 4) Engage client populations based on researchinformed practice and practice-informed research.
+- 1. identify as professional social workers and conduct themselves accordingly. - deliver effective and culturally competent social work services and promote policy practice that advances the social/economic wellbeing of individuals, families, groups, organizations, and communities. - 3. apply social work ethics and values to guide professional practice. - 4. engage client populations based on researchinformed practice and practice-informed research.

-Completion of a Bachelor's degree from an accredited institution with an overall graduate grade point average of 3.0 on a 4.0 scale.

-- 1) Two completed recommendation letters from professional associates (one of whom must be faculty) who can assess applicant's potential for professional academic success. - 2) Personal statement of professional goals for the pursuit of an MSW. - 3) Resume documenting current and past social work experiences. - 4) Criminal background clearance.
+- 1. Completion of a bachelor's degree from an accredited institution with an overall graduate grade point average of 3.0 on a 4.0 scale. - 2.
+Two completed recommendation letters from professional associates who can assess applicant's potential for professional academic success. - 3.
+Personal statement of professional goals for the pursuit of an MSW. - 4.
+Resume documenting current and past social work experiences. - 5.
+Criminal background clearance.